 5. Charleville Castle, Co Offaly

-Charleville Castle is set deep in the dark woods and even walking up to it gives you the shivers.
+Charleville Castle is set deep in the dark woods, and even walking up to it gives you shivers.

 The castle is haunted by the daughter of the third Earl of Charleville.
-In 1861, the young girl fell down the stairs and she died.
+In 1861, a young girl fell down the stairs, and she died.